Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: Conclusion

 \section{Conclusion}

-In this paper we apply $L_2$-Boosting, namely the post- and orthogonal version for estimation of treatment effects in the setting of many controls and many instruments.
+In this paper, we apply $L_2$-Boosting, namely the iterated post- and orthogonal versions, for estimation and inference of treatment effects in the setting of many controls and many instruments.
 We derive uniformly valid results for the asymptotic distribution of estimated treatment effects.
-We use the framework of orthogonalized moment conditions introduces by Belloni, Chernozhukov, Hansen and coauthors in a series of papers to derive the results.
-The second ingredient are results on the rate of convergence of $L_2$ given in \cite{SL_2016}.
-In the simulation study our proposed method works well and is comparable with Lasso.
-Finally, we analyze the PAC-man study which stimulated a lot of research in Medicine and related fields.
-We find that the treatment effect is not significantly different from zero.
+We use the framework of orthogonalized moment conditions introduced by Belloni, Chernozhukov, Hansen, and coauthors in a series of papers to derive these results.
+We also provide new results on the rate of convergence of iterated post- and orthogonal $L_2$-Boosting, which are needed as an ingredient of our approach, but might also be of independent interest.

+To derive these rates, we do not require the beta-min condition, and we rely only on approximate sparsity, which is a substantial improvement on earlier work.
+In an extensive simulation study, we show that our proposed method works well and has a computational advantage over Lasso.
+Finally, we analyze how the pre-merger overlap of bank branch networks in the US can affect the post-merger stock returns of acquirer banks.
+Our results show that IV selection with our procedure gives more efficient estimates than standard approaches and is capable of selecting the relevant instruments from among a large set of potential instruments.